 I tried using post~it notes on my dry erase board for a couple of months, but that didn’t work for me either.

 This year, I purchased a digital Planner from Marie at Krafty Planner.
 I downloaded the planner, emailed it to Sweet Shark at his office.
 (He has a bigger and better printer than I do.)
 I took a stack of thicker paper to his office and printed it off.
 After a trip to Office Depot, in 10 minutes and $5.91 later, I had a nicely bound 2022 Planner.

 I’ve decided that I’m an on~my~desk Planner kind of girl.
 I use my Planner for my general calendar, daily tasks and checklists, and Content Calendar.
 I recently started using Google Calendar for appointments and deadlines.

 What will be my strategy to improve my time management?

-- Use my 2021 planner to stick to daily tasks.
+- Use my 2022 planner to stick to daily tasks.

 You may notice that I didn’t mention Instagram or Facebook.
-I’ll continue to post to those platforms but not as an area to concentrate on.
+I’ll continue to post to those platforms (I did start scheduling FB posts using the Business Suite App and it’s super easy.), but not as an area to concentrate on.